 Upon arriving at the meeting, I was greeted by some familiar faces.
 Sharon, along with Clinical Supervisors, Megan Durbin and Sable Doucette, were in attendance.
 With both of them being from our Louisville office, along with Dyan, it was great to have some people that I directly worked with there to refer to if I had any questions, or needed more information.
 Other supervisors in the meeting, were our Lexington supervisors Jacob Powell, Mariah Huffman, Ashley Ratliff, along with our Northern Kentucky Supervisor, Brandie Preston.
 “The team that was in here today, we’ve all gotten here for a reason,” said Dyan Hyman, Associate Clinical Director.
 “We’ve done the work, and we’ve all got the interest, and bring something to the table.”

 The meeting started off with some basic housekeeping items, and what topics would need to be discussed.
-Right-off-the-bat, I knew this was going to be an interesting meeting to sit in on because of all of the engagement that was going on between everyone in attendance.
+Right-off-the-bat, I knew this was going to be an interesting meeting, engagement that was going on between everyone in attendance.
 As I’ve mentioned in previous blog posts, I’ve always found it be very interesting how Behavior Analysts love to talk about this field.
 Needless to say, this meeting seemed to be more like a gathering of friends discussing topics of general interest, versus a mandatory meeting, motivated by occupational obligation.
 “This is a way of life for us, and we’re so passionate about it,” said Sharon.

 A number of topics were discussed during the actual meeting.
 One of the more highlighted topics was that of specific curriculums being tailored.
 Specifically, this had to do with the new Supervision Curriculum, where in all clinicians had to check in with their supervisor on a weekly, bi-weekly or monthly basis.
 This is set in place to keep everyone on the same page and accountable when it comes to the care of our participants.
 By routinely checking in with the supervisor, clinicians can also get sound advice and feedback, which in return will help them improve in their positions.
 I found this to be interesting in the sense that something that can be as simple as checking in on a regular basis, can be taken for granted, and the benefits forgotten.
 This curriculum is extremely valuable, and will definitely help CBA improve its ever-growing list of services.